mpleijte/todo_service/README.md

 ### Create/Update .properties files for each environment you would like to use <br>

+_FOR EXAMPLE_
-for example, to set global username/password/roles add these properties to file: "application-dev.properties"
+To set global username/password/roles add these properties to file: "application-dev.properties"
 ```
 # Security
 spring.security.user.name=admin